abbypa/NNProject_DeepMask/README.md

   - python setup.py install
 - Keras (0.3.1)
   - conda install keras
+  - NOTICE- if you get this error- "'Graph' object has no attribute 'layers'"- you are not using the correct Keras version
 - Open CV (3.1.0)
   - Download installation [here](http://opencv.org/)
   - Copy cv2.pyd to site-packages dir inside python's lib dir in anaconda